 If you love biology and chemistry then biochemistry/molecular biology (B/MB) might be the major for you.
 B/MB involves the study of life processes at the molecular level.
 Students study how molecules such as DNA and proteins control our heredity, development, aging and mental activity, and how abnormalities in these molecules can lead to diseases such as cancer.

-Fully equipped laboratories are available for teaching and research in genetics, recombinant DNA techniques, plant and animal physiology, microbiology, biochemistry, organic chemistry and physical chemistry.
-Students receive experience in problem-solving and in modern techniques, experimental design
+Fully equipped laboratories are available for teaching and research in biotechnology genetics, recombinant DNA techniques, plant and animal physiology, microbiology, biochemistry, organic chemistry and physical chemistry.
+Students receive experience in problem-solving and in modern techniques, experimental design and data analysis.

 Suggested freshman curriculum

 • Chemical Principles

 • Cell Biology and Genetics